ritesh83/ember-cli-jstree/README.md

 ### Configuring tree refresh

-Send in the following [properties](https://www.jstree.com/api/#/?f=refresh()) to control how the tree refreshed when you change thedata
+Send in the following [properties](https://www.jstree.com/api/#/?f=refresh()) to control how the tree is refreshed when you change the data

 * skipLoading
 * forgetState